 - For Windows 7: Use the Fingerprint Manager Pro or ThinkVantage Fingerprint Software program provided by Lenovo.
-To open the program, see "Accessing a program on your computer" on page 11.
-For more information about using the program, refer to the help system of the program. - For Windows 10: Use the fingerprint tool provided by Windows.
+To open the program, see "Accessing a program on your computer" on page 13.
+For more information about using the program, refer to the help system of the program. - For Windows 10: Use the fingerprint tool provided by the Windows operating system.
 Click the Start button to open the Start menu, and then click Settings → Accounts → Sign-in options.
 Follow the instructions on the screen.